-If an offender is convicted of such an offence for which a sentence of imprisonment may be imposed, he or she will also be ordered to pay a victim surcharge.
-The Act on victim surcharge entered into force on 1 December 2016, and the provisions will be applied to offences committed after the Act's entry into force.
+If an offender is sentenced for such an offence for which imprisonment may be imposed, he or she will also be ordered to pay a victim surcharge.
+The Act on the Victim Surcharge entered into force on 1 December 2016, and the provisions apply to offences committed after the Act's entry into force.

 A person over 18 years of age who has committed an offence is liable to pay the victim surcharge.
 The amount of the surcharge is determined based on the penal scale irrespective of whether the offence has a victim or not.

 Legal persons, such as companies and corporations, that have been sentenced to a corporate fine are also liable to pay the victim surcharge.